Spatial Manager™ for BricsCAD

 Spatial Manager™ for BricsCAD will manage the alphanumeric data which may come linked to the entities in the import processes themselves but the users can also design and edit the structure which will be used to store the data.
 They can manage the tables and the fields according to their needs.

-In addition, the data values can be modified in the palette of the application and there are two commands to select entities by Queries or according to the table that they are attached.
+In addition, the data values can be modified in the palette of the application or through the powerful interactive Data grid, and there are two commands to select entities by Queries or according to the table that they are attached.
 As a plus, the application also provides a command that allows Zooming to the selected entities.

 User data sources

 Spatial Manager™ for BricsCAD incorporates the UDS technology to easily connect with spatial database servers, or data stores, and also as the way the user can define the path to a particular spatial data file, including their own connection parameters.